Kacy Hill

-Hill released "Foreign Fields", in 2015, which was later included on the Bloo EP, via GOOD Music.
-Hill was also #6 on Dazed and Confused's Readers' 100 list and #29 on the Dazed 100 list in 2014.
-In 2015, she was featured on Travis Scott's "90210" from his debut studio album Rodeo.
-She released her debut album Like a Woman in 2017.

-Hill announced that she had left GOOD Music in 2019, and independently released her second and third studio albums, Is It Selfish If We Talk About Me Again in 2020, and Simple, Sweet, and Smiling in 2021.
+Her debut extended play (EP), Bloo (2015), was followed by her debut album Like a Woman (2017) — both were critically praised, but failed to chart.
+Hill left GOOD Music in 2019, and self-released her second and third studio albums, Is It Selfish If We Talk About Me Again (2020) and Simple, Sweet, and Smiling (2021).

 Early life

 Hill was raised in Phoenix, Arizona and attended Arizona School for the Arts.
 Hill has a younger sister, Emma.
 At an early age, she was influenced by music, playing the oboe and saxophone and singing in choir.

 Hill began modelling at the age of 16 after being discovered by a wedding photographer.
 She moved to Los Angeles after high school to pursue a modelling career, which led to her becoming the face for American Apparel.
-She got into music when she met a director named Stephen Garnett, who later directed the video for her first non-album single release, Experience.
+She got into music when she met a director named Stephen Garnett, who later directed the video for her first non-album single release, "Experience".
 Regarding her modelling career, Hill stated that she never felt passionate about it.
-In an interview with NY Mag, she was quoted as saying, "It wasn't something I really wanted to do; it was something that was there, so I went after it."
+In an interview with New York, she was quoted as saying, "It wasn't something I really wanted to do; it was something that was there, so I went after it."
+Hill is openly bisexual and pansexual.